NNPDF/eko/doc/source/theory/FlavorSpace.rst

 Flavor Basis
 ------------

-Here we use the raw quark flavors along with the gluon and the photon as they correspond to the operator in the Lagrange density:
+Here we use the raw quark flavors along with the gluon and the photon, as they correspond to the operator in the Lagrange density:

 .. math ::